fpigeonjr/frank-pigeon-blog/README.md

   authorDescription: `
   For the last decade, Maxence Poutord has worked with a variety of web technologies.
 He is currently focused on front-end development.
   On his day to day job, he is working as a senior front-end engineer at VSware.
 He is also a frequent tech speaker and a mentor.
-  As a new digital nomad, he is living where the WIFI and sun is 😎 <br>
+  As a new digital nomad, he is living where the WIFI and sun is 😎 <br/>
   Do you want to know more? <a href="https://www.maxpou.fr/about" target="_blank">Visit my website!</a>
   `,
   siteUrl: 'https://maxpou.github.io/',